Driving the extreme 4x4 mining road to Lastarria Volcano in the Andes

-Volcán Lastarria is a stratovolcano located on the border between Chile and Argentina.
-A mining road south of the summit tops out at 5,324m (17,467ft) above sea level.
-It’s one of the highest roads in the country.
+Volcán Lastarria, also known as Azufre, is a massive stratovolcano standing on the border between the Antofagasta region in Chile and the Catamarca Province in Argentina.
+A precarious mining road south of the summit reaches a staggering elevation of 5,324m (17,467ft) above sea level, ranking it among the highest roads in the country.

 Lastarria Volcano